JonasSchwenke/GunControlMediaAnalysis/README.md

 Files are provided by request to jonas.schwenke@uni-konstanz.de

 - MediaCloud URLs
+- Bias Ratings from AllSides and Media Bias Fact Check
-- scraped articles
+- Scraped Articles
-- annotated people
+- Annotated People
-- list of shootings
+- List of Shootings